tomas-fryza/vhdl-course/Labs/04-segment/README.md

 ## Part 1: Synchronize repositories and create a new folder

 Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.
-Create a new working folder `Labs/04-segment` for this exercise.
+Create a new working folder `Labs/04-segment` for this laboratory exercise.

 ## Part 2: VHDL code for seven-segment display decoder